 Now Olivia has peace of mind, knowing she will one day have a degree qualification and a career beyond being an athlete.
-In the meantime, she is happy to know that Athlete Life and the Athlete Friendly Network are there to support her.
+In the meantime, she is happy to know that Performance Life Coaching and the Athlete Friendly Network are there to support her.

-“I would definitely encourage athletes to work regularly with their Athlete Life Advisor,” she says.
+“I would definitely encourage athletes to work regularly with their Performance Life Coaching Advisor,” she says.
 “Without mine, I might not have chosen the right course or gotten into Uni.
 It’s made a big difference to me.”